idd-lab/BACE1_de_novo_design/README.md

 # BACE1_de_novo_design**
-**Integrating Structure-Based Genetic Algorithms and Deep Reinforcement Learning for the De Novo Discovery of Novel BACE1 Inhibitor Scaffolds**
+**Integrating Structure-Based Genetic Algorithms and Deep Reinforcement Learning for the De Novo Design of Novel BACE1 Inhibitor Scaffolds**
 Supplemental Material Repository

 This repository contains the supplemental information, parameter files, and data summaries for the research article: "Integrating Structure-Based Genetic Algorithms and Deep Reinforcement Learning for the De Novo Discovery of Novel BACE1 Inhibitors".